Toyota Carina 1600GT (1971)

 Road testing the Toyota Carina 1600GT

-Toyota’s product planning is very quick to seize opportunities, and they always identify market trends and stay one step ahead of other companies, especially in the field of sports cars.
-When the Celica/Carina was released, the C/G editorial department discussed how it would be nice to have a model that had the DOHC 1.6-liter engine of the Celica GT mounted in the Carina sedan.
-It seems that such a desire was also prevalent among enthusiasts around the world, so Toyota produced a product with exactly those specifications, and released it on April 5th under the name Carina 1600GT. priced at 818,000 yen, between the previously most-expensive Carina 1600ST (OHV, 1588cc, 5-speed gearbox, 720,000 yen) and the Celica GT (875,000 yen).
+Toyota’s product planners are very quick to seize opportunities, and they always seem to be one step ahead of other companies in identifying market trends, especially in the field of sports cars.
+When the Celica and Carina were released, the C/G editorial department talked about how it would be nice to have a model that combined the DOHC 1.6-liter engine of the Celica GT with the body of the Carina sedan.
+It seems that such a desire was also prevalent among enthusiasts around the world, so Toyota produced a car with exactly those specifications.
+This was released on April 5th under the name Carina 1600GT, and is priced at 818,000 yen, between the previously most-expensive Carina 1600ST (OHV, 1588cc, 5-speed gearbox, 720,000 yen) and the Celica GT (875,000 yen).

 The Carina GT’s suspension has also been strengthened to handle the increased power.
 The spring constants are 1.9kg/mm front, 2.2kg/mm rear (compared to the ST’s 1.6kg/mm front, 1.7kg/mm rear), and the damping force is 90kg extension, 30kg compression front, and 105kg/42kg rear (compared to the ST’s 90kg/30kg front, 80kg/34kg rear).
 These settings are actually stiffer than those of the Celica GT (spring constants, 1.7kg/1.7kg, damping force, 90kg/30kg front, 80kg/40kg rear).
 The stabilizer has also been made thicker, from 21mm to 23mm.

-The body is easily distinguished from other Carinas by the black-painted front grille and other parts with the GT badge, and the thick adhesive stripe running down the side of the body.
+The body is easily distinguished from other Carinas by the black-painted front grille and GT badges, and the thick tape stripe running down the side of the body.
 The windscreen, which was previously partially reinforced with 5mm thick glass, is now 6.3mm thick.
 The main difference in the interior is that it is unified in all-black, and the seats’ black knitted vinyl upholstery is the same as the Celica GT.

-As a result of these modifications, the vehicle weight has increased by 35kg from the Carina ST (two-door, 910kg) to 945kg.
-This is mainly the result of the increased engine weight (140kg for the OHV 1.6-liter, 152kg for the DOHC 1.6-liter) and the strengthening of the powertrain, and the weight distribution has also changed slightly (from 56.6%/43.4% to 57.6%/42.4%), making the car even more nose-heavy.
+As a result of these modifications, the vehicle weight has increased by 35kg over the Carina ST (two-door, 910kg) to 945kg.
+This is mainly the result of the increased engine weight (140kg for the OHV 1.6-liter, 152kg for the DOHC 1.6-liter) and the strengthening of the drivetrain.
+The weight distribution has also changed slightly (from 56.6%/43.4% to 57.6%/42.4%), making the car even more nose-heavy.

-There is a huge range of optional parts available for the Celica/Carina models, but one important new feature is the limited slip differential (available since May).
-We wanted to test a car equipped with this, but we have not yet been able to secure one, so we tested a car with the standard differential.
+There is a huge range of optional parts available for the Celica/Carina models, but one particularly important new item is the limited slip differential (available since May).
+We wanted to test a car equipped with this, but none was available, so the test car had the standard differential.
 The Carina GT comes in four body colors: red, metallic blue, gold, and green.
 Our test car was a vivid blue.

-We tested the OHV Carina ST in the January 1971 issue of C/G, and highly praised its handling, which was comparable to that of the Alfa and Fiat 124S, along with the above-average power performance backed up by a 5-speed gearbox with good ratios.
+We tested the OHV Carina ST in the January 1971 issue of C/G, and highly praised its handling, which was comparable to that of the Alfa 1750 and Fiat 124S, along with the above-average power performance backed up by a 5-speed gearbox with good ratios.
 The performance of the 1600GT, which is 10ps more powerful, is even more impressive.
 The results of the top speed test at Yatabe were a 1km straight-line average of 175.4km/h and a 5.5km lap average of 173.1km/h.
-This is a good result that is close to the 176.km/h top speed of the Celica GT (C/G, April 1971), which is 5kg lighter (940kg) and uses the same engine in a more aerodynamic body with a smaller frontal area.
+These results are close to the 176.km/h top speed of the Celica GT (C/G, April 1971), which is 5kg lighter (940kg) and uses the same engine in a more aerodynamic body with a smaller frontal area.
 Maximum speed was reached at 5500rpm in fifth gear, but the Celica GT reached its top speed at 5900rpm in fifth gear.

 The tachometer is in the yellow zone from 6500 to 7000rpm, and in the red zone above that.
-The engine idles quietly at about 800rpm, and when you step on the gas, it responds briskly and immediately.
-In the lower gears, the revs jump up to 7000rpm effortlessly.
-The power is relatively more than sufficient, and even in the direct-coupled fourth gear, it can be pulled up to 170km/h (6250rpm).
+The engine idles quietly at about 800rpm, and when you step on the gas, it responds immediately and briskly.
+In the lower gears, the revs wind up to 7000rpm effortlessly.
+The power is more than sufficient, and even in the direct-coupled fourth gear, it can reach up to 170km/h (6250rpm).
 It is extremely smooth throughout the entire range, and the DOHC valve gear noise is very low, but it is unfortunate that the exhaust system resonance increases around 3000 to 4000rpm when the power really comes in, making it a little harsh on the ears.

-Top speeds are completely unrealistic, especially on the roads of this country, and are merely interesting on paper.
-What really matters is performnce at low and medium speeds up to 120km/h, and in this respect the Carina GT is easier to use than the ST. Even though the engine is a DOHC, the intake port has been narrowed down at the expense of performance at high speeds, and the duct has been made longer to utilize the inertia effect of the intake, so the torque does not drop even at low and medium speeds, and holds up very well.
-Therefore, just like the Alfa, the 5-speed gearbox allows you to freely use the top three gears according to your needs and mood, even at relatively low speeds up to 100km/h.
-In other words, the gear ratios of the top three gears are close to each other, and the engine is very persistent, so the ranges of use for each gear largely overlap.
-For example, if you are not in a hurry, you can easily accelerate from 60 to 100km/h in overdrive fifth gear in 17.0 seconds, or you can drop down to fourth gear and it will take 12.8 seconds, or you can skip fourth and shift down to third gear and it will take just 8.2 seconds.
-The gear shift is light and sure, but the synchro is too slow.
-This test car, with a mileage of about 1800km, had some gear noise during shifts.
+Top speeds have little practical meaning in the real world, especially on the roads of this country, and are merely interesting on paper.
+What really matters is performance at low and medium speeds up to 120km/h, and in this respect the Carina GT is even easier to drive than the ST. Even though the engine is a DOHC, the intake port has been narrowed down at the expense of performance at high speeds, and the duct has been made longer to utilize the inertia effect of the intake, so the torque does not drop even at low and medium speeds, and holds up very well.
+Therefore, just like the Alfa, the 5-speed gearbox allows you to freely use the top three gears according to your needs and mood, even at the relatively low speed of 100km/h.
+In other words, the gear ratios of the top three gears are close to each other, and the engine is very resilient, so the usable ranges of each gear overlap widely.
+For example, if you are not in a hurry, you can easily accelerate from 60 to 100km/h in overdrive fifth gear in 17.0 seconds, or you can drop down to fourth and it will take 12.8 seconds, or you can skip down to third gear and it will take just 8.2 seconds.
+The gear shift is light and precise, but the synchro is too slow.
+This test car, with a mileage of about 1,800km, exhibited some gear crunching during shifts.

-FIfth gear can be engaged at 60km/h if you feel like it, and it has good response above 3000rpm.
-Although you may think that the gear ratios are short, this is not the case, as fourth gear is 26.3km/h at 1000rpm, and fifth gear is 30.6km/h.
+Fifth gear can be engaged at 60km/h if you feel like it, and it has good response above 3000rpm.
+Although this may make you think that the gear ratios are short, this is not the case, as fourth gear is 26.3km/h at 1000rpm, and fifth gear is 30.6km/h.
 This is actually taller than the Alfa 1600 Super (fourth and fifth gears are 24.1km/h and 30.4km/h at 1000rpm, respectively).
-Moreover, the acceleration is as fast as the Alfa, covering 0-400m in 17.0 seconds and 1-1000m in 32.1 seconds.
+Moreover, the acceleration equals that of the Alfa, covering 0-400m in 17.0 seconds and 1-1000m in 32.1 seconds.
 This is almost comparable to the Celica GT that we tested earlier (16.8 seconds and 32.0 seconds).

-The Carina GT has plenty of power, so it is extremely easy to use on the highway as well as crowded city streets.
-First gear is only used when starting (it is also easy to start from second gear).
+The Carina GT has plenty of power, so it is extremely easy to drive on the highway as well as crowded city streets.
+First gear is only used when starting off (it is also easy to start in second gear).
 Second is effective for crawling at a slow speed, and fourth gear can be used from 40km/h.
-The clutch is light and the throttle is smooth and light, so driving in the city, which requires frequent gear shifts, is not at all a hassle.
+The clutch is light and the throttle is smooth, so driving in the city, which requires frequent gear shifts, is no hassle at all.

-However, high performance is not available for free.
+However, high performance does not come for free.
 Fuel economy can vary greatly depending on driving patterns, but no matter how you drive the Carina GT, it will not be economical.
-In our case, even when we drove from Tokyo to Yatabe at about 60km/h on National Route 6, which is relatively smooth, we got 8.7km/l, and when we went up the hill of Mt.
+In our case, even when we drove from Tokyo to Yatabe at about 60km/h on National Route 6, which is relatively flat, we got 8.7km/l, and when we drove up the slope of Mt.
 Tsukuba, the average fuel consumption over 289km, including the Yatabe tests, was 6.6km/l.
 The average for the entire journey was only 7.0km/l.
-The test car of course used high-octane fuel, but there is also a 110ps model (TA12-MQR with 2T-GR engine) which has its compression ratio lowered from 9.8 to 8.8, allowing it to use regular fuel.
+The test car used high-octane fuel, of course, but there is also a 110ps model (TA12-MQR with 2T-GR engine) with the compression ratio lowered from 9.8 to 8.8, allowing it to use regular fuel.
 The fuel tank holds 50 liters.

-The handling is not particularly outstanding, but at least among the current Toyota models (all of which are ordinary designs with rigid rear axles), it is outstanding, and the chassis design is well-balanced for the power of the 115ps engine.
-According to the suspension data listed earlier, the Carina has a stiffer suspension than the Celica GT, but in reality, the difference is not noticeable.
-I drove an ST right after the Carina was released, and felt that the springs were unusually stiff for a Toyota model, but that was apparently due to friction in various parts when the car was new.
-All of the Celicas/Carinas I have driven since then have showed a suitable ride on all road surfaces.
+The handling is not particularly outstanding, but at least among the current Toyota models (all of which are ordinary designs with rigid rear axles), it is outstanding, and the chassis is well-balanced with the power of the 115ps engine.
+As mentioned in the suspension data listed earlier, the Carina has a stiffer suspension than the Celica GT, but in reality, the difference is not noticeable.
+We drove an ST right after the Carina was released, and felt that the springs were unusually stiff for a Toyota model, but that was apparently due to friction in the various parts due to the car’s newness.
+All the Celicas and Carinas we have driven since then have had a suitable ride on all road surfaces.

-The first Carina ST I drove hard had very quick steering response due to the combination of the stiffness of the springs and the Bridgestone Radial 10 tires, but the GT, equipped with the Bridgestone Super Speed 5 6.45H-13-4PR tires, felt just like an ordinary European car.
+The first Carina ST we drove had very quick steering response due to the combination of the stiff springs and the Bridgestone Radial 10 tires, but the GT, equipped with bias-ply Bridgestone Super Speed 5 6.45H-13-4PR tires, felt more like an ordinary European car.
 The steering ratio is 18.1:1, with 3.5 turns from lock to lock, and a turning radius of 4.8m.
 Considering the size and weight of the car, the steering is quite sharp.
-Steering force is always kept moderate regardless of the speed.
+Steering force is always moderate regardless of the speed.

 Despite the nose-heavy 57.6%/42.4% weight distribution, the understeer is not too strong, and the car shows very good maneuverability.
-When cornering at high speed, the car starts with slight understeer and rolls quite a bit at the same time, but if you add more power in the appropriate gear, the tail slides very smoothly and you can exit in a clean line.
-The Bridgestone Super Speed 5 is a bias-ply with high lateral stiffness, similar to Dunlop’s Grand Speed 1, and has very good grip, at least on dry roads.
+When cornering at high speed, the car enters with slight understeer and rolls quite a bit at the same time, but if you add more power in the appropriate gear, the tail slides very smoothly and you can take a clean exit line.
+The Bridgestone Super Speed 5 has high lateral stiffness for a bias-ply tire, similar to Dunlop’s Grand Speed 1, and has very good grip, at least on dry roads.
 The steering response is not as sharp as with radials, but there is almost no kickback in response to uneven road surfaces and the tires are quiet.
-As mentioned above, this tire can withstand continuous high-speed driving, so overall, it can be said to be more suitable for general users than radials.
+As mentioned above, this tire can also withstand continuous high-speed driving, so overall, it can be said to be more suitable for general users than radials.

-The ride is just right, not hard at low speeds like the Alfa, and not tiring even on long rides in poorly paved areas of Tokyo.
-The only problem with the ride is that the unsprung vibration resonates at low speeds of about 40km/h on washboard gravel roads with high-frequency bumps.
-It would probably calm down if you went faster, but on gravel roads the braking is ineffective, so it’s dangerous, and you have no choice but to slow down.
-This is common in cars with MacPherson struts on the front wheels, but it is particularly noticeable in the Carina GT.
+The ride is just right, not too hard at low speeds like the Alfa, and not tiring even on long rides in poorly paved areas of Tokyo.
+The only problem with the ride is that the unsprung masses in the suspension set up a resonating vibration at low speeds of about 40km/h on washboard gravel roads with high-frequency bumps.
+It would probably calm down if you went faster, but that’s dangerous on gravel roads where braking is ineffective, so you have no choice but to slow down.
+This is common in cars with MacPherson struts on the front wheels, and it is particularly noticeable in the Carina GT.

-The braking power is sufficient for the high dynamic performance of the Carina GT.
+The braking power of the is sufficient for the high dynamic performance of the Carina GT.
 The front brakes are Bendix F-type discs with a 184mm diameter, the rears are 228mm leading-trailing drums, equipped with a vacuum servo with a servo ratio of 2.6 and a proportioning valve that maintains the appropriate distribution of braking power.
 The pedal pressure is moderate, and the braking effect is strong and stable from low to high speeds.
-In the 0-100-0 fade resistance test, where the car is accelerated to 100km/h and braked to an 0.5g stop ten times in a row, the Carina GT started with an initial pedal pressure of 18kg, which dropped to 16kg on the second and third stops (disc brakes perform best when the pads are properly warmed up), then increased slightly to only 20.5kg on the tenth stop.
-The behavior was smooth right to the end, so these brakes are deemed to have exceptionally excellent fade resistance.
-The handbrake, conveniently located next to the seat, has a screw for adjusting the wire play inside the car, which is a nice touch.
-Both the front and rear brakes are self-adjusting, and the hydraulic pressure drops below a certain level for any reason, a warning light comes on in the dash; this is a safety feature I would like to see adopted in other vehicle models as well.
+In the 0-100-0 fade resistance test, where we accelerate to 100km/h and brake to an 0.5g stop ten times in a row, the Carina GT started with an initial pedal pressure of 18kg, which dropped to 16kg on the second and third stops (disc brakes perform best when the pads are properly warmed up), then increased slightly to only 20.5kg on the tenth stop.
+The behavior was smooth right to the end, so these brakes were deemed to have particularly excellent fade resistance.
+The handbrake, conveniently located next to the seat, has a screw for adjusting the wire play from inside the car, which is a nice touch.
+Both the front and rear brakes are self-adjusting, and the hydraulic pressure drops below a certain level for any reason, a warning light comes on in the dash; this is a safety feature we would like to see adopted in other vehicle models as well.

-The Carina GT is a 4-5 seat family sports car that is easy to use in the city and has high performance that can withstand continuous high-speed driving.
-This Japanese Alfa Romeo 1600 Super, which can be purchased for 818,000 yen, can certainly be considered “best value for money.”
+The Carina GT is a four- to five-seat family sports car that is easy to drive in the city and has high performance that can withstand continuous high-speed driving.
+This Japanese Alfa Romeo 1600 Super, which can be purchased for 818,000 yen, can certainly be considered “best value for money” in its class.